Asian Studies in the Digital Age, Old and New

 January 23-25, 2026

-Conference Hotel: A block of rooms has been reserved at the Hampton Inn at Georgia Tech, conveniently located directly across from campus, only a 1-minute walk to the School of Modern Languages and a brief walk to other campus amenities).
+Conference Hotel: A block of rooms has been reserved at the Hampton Inn at Georgia Tech, conveniently located directly across from campus, only a 1-minute walk to the School of Modern Languages and a brief walk to other campus amenities.
+Participants can book their rooms by clicking here.

 Please direct questions about the conference to our local coordinators, Dr. Paul Foster (paul.foster@modlangs.gatech.edu) and Dr. Amanda Weiss (amanda.weiss@modlangs.gatech.edu)